innovationb1ue/RedisGO/README.md

 #### PS:
 * **Lexicographical ranges**(BYLEX) in ZRANGE should never be used since it is barely useful and too complex to implement. you can easily sort your result in lexicographical order in your code and please don't let Redis do it for you.
-This option also implicitly assume all members have the same score, which might be misleading and confusing.
+This option also implicitly assumes all members have the same score, which might be misleading and confusing.
 If members have different scores the reply will be unspecified.